CCRA is supporting research in different immunotherapy approaches to fighting cancer.

-We are aggressively exploring different immunotherapy approaches to fight cancer.
-The following projects have been launched and are currently in pre-clinical phase of the effort.
+The following projects have been launched (2018-2019) and are currently in the pre-clinical phase of the effort.

 RNA and Protein Expression Analysis

-Today's canine cancers are treated with one-size-fits all approach based on the organ where the cancer is found.
+Today's canine cancers are treated with a one-size-fits-all approach based on the organ where the cancer is found.
 A bone cancer (osteosarcoma) patients are recommended the same therapies, regardless of the difference in the mutation or the proteins expressed by a patient's tumor cells.
 This must change.

-For human breast cancer patients, HER2-positive and HER2-negative patients with different tumor protein expression patterns receive different treatments often resulting in dramatic extension of survival times.
-Similarly for human glioblastoma patients, protein expression analysis of tumor cells that had been removed during surgery can lead to very different treatment options.
-Such personalized treatment approach is a must for our dogs.
+Such a change is already taking place for people.
+For human breast cancer patients, HER2-positive and HER2-negative patients with different tumor protein expression patterns receive different treatments often resulting in a dramatic extension of survival times.
+Similarly, for human glioblastoma patients, protein expression analysis of tumor cells that had been removed during surgery can lead to very different treatment options.
+Such personalized treatment based on molecular analysis is needed for our dogs.

 We are now collecting fresh tumor samples and providing them to cancer researchers.
 They are identifying unique antigens or cancer-associated proteins that can be targeted by new immunotherapy.

 For example, the University of Washington's Cancer Vaccine Institute researcher, Dr. Denise Cecil, has developed new therapeutic vaccines for human cancer patients.
 The vaccines target multiple antigens that are commonly over-expressed by stem cells that play a key role during cancer metastasis.
 Her team is now investigating to see if a similar set of proteins are over-expressed by canine tumors.
 Canine study participants are being enrolled and samples that have been removed during treatment surgery are being carefully analyzed.
 The result of this study may lead to the launch of a clinical trial to see if the vaccines can safely and effectively extend the lives of canine patients.

 CAR-T Cell Therapy for Canine Sarcomas